 Many of the trees found in our parks, gardens and road reserves have significant aesthetic, cultural and/or historical importance.
-In acknowledging these important values Kingborough Council decided to establish a Significant Tree Register which identifies and protects the region’s exceptional trees.
+In acknowledging these important values Kingborough Council decided to establish a Significant Tree Policy.

 What makes a tree significant?

-A tree must meet the requirements of one or more categories of significance that will act to set the tree apart from others of its type to be included on the register.
-The categories were reviewed by the Royal Tasmanian Botanical Gardens and include:
+A tree must meet the requirements of one or more categories of significance that will act to set the tree apart from others of its type to be included on in the planning scheme.

 - Aesthetic significance

 - Historical significance

 - Rarity of species, variety or genome

 Council is not inviting new nominations at this point in time until the current round of consultation is completed.
 New nominations will be called for at a later date.

 Nominations for listing or delisting must be received in writing by completing the Significant Tree Nomination Form 2022

 What happens after a tree is listed in the planning scheme?